yoojeenwoo/EE209AS/README.md

 * Transparent and tamper-proof smart contract code.
 Smart Contracts provide device autonomy
 * Removes need to build complicated in-house update management systems or trust third-parties, reducing operation costs
 * Built-in log for successful and unsuccessful updates
+* Supports multiple manufacturers, which is essential as each smart home ecosystem will include devices from a variety of manufacturers
+* Trustless

 ## Attacker Model
 * Assumes no physical access to sensors/actuators